pbyrne84/pbyrne84.github.io/README.md

 5. ZIO.log does add to the MDC but only for that call.
 The logback.xml config adds all MDC to the log hence number **LoggingSL4JExample** is doing something similar for the java logging calls.

-## PHPStorm metadata example and the undead plugin
+## <a name="PHPStorm-based-projects"> PHPStorm metadata example and the undead plugin

 Not having an implementation or at least a way to communicate generics is unfun.
 Lot of boilerplate for typed languages or broken IDE functionality for non explicitly typed.